statechannels/go-nitro/docs/protocol-tutorial/0001-states-channels-execution-rules.md

 # States, Channels and Execution Rules

-A state channel can be thought of as a set of data structures (called "states") exchanged between a fixed set of actors (which we call participants) together with some rules.
+A state channel can be thought of as a set of data structures (called "states") committed to and exchanged between a fixed set of actors (which we call participants), together with some execution rules.

+!!! info

+    "Committing to" a state is typically done by digitially signing it.

 ## States

+In Nitro protocol, a state has the following type (on chain in Solidity, off-chain in Typescript and Go):
+=== "Solidity"

+    ```solidity
+    struct State {
+        // participants sign the hash of this
+        bytes32 channelId; // keccack(FixedPart)
+        bytes appData;
+        bytes outcome;
+        uint48 turnNum;
+        bool isFinal;
+    }
+    ```

 === "TypeScript"